cooklang/cooklang-org/content/docs/syntax-highlighting.md

 ## Sublime via Package Control

-It is highly recommended to install CookLang with Package Control as it automatically installs required dependencies and keeps all packages up to date.
+It is highly recommended to install Cooklang with Package Control as it automatically installs required dependencies and keeps all packages up to date.

 1. Install Package Control if you haven't yet.
 Go to Tools, then click Install Package Control...
 2. Open the command palette (`Ctrl+Shift+P` for Windows/Linux, `Cmd+Shift+P` for Mac OS)
 3. Search for `Package Control: Install Package` and hit Enter.
-4. Type CookLang and press Enter to install it.
+4. Type Cooklang and press Enter to install it.

 ## Vim via GitHub